mmhanif/self-halt/_posts/books/2022-08-21-never-split-the-difference.md

 *Audible*

+I thought this was going to be one of those "one-idea" books that litters the broad self-help genre, but actually it was both entertaining as well as full of very practical tips.
+I used some of the tips in a negotiation in 2022 to good effect :-)

 **Publisher's Description:**
 "A former international hostage negotiator for the FBI offers a new, field- tested approach to high-stakes negotiations—whether in the boardroom or at